Coll: Etymology

-It has been suggsted that Coll is derived from Gaelic coll, meaning 'hazel'.
+It has been suggested that Coll is derived from Gaelic coll, meaning 'hazel'.
 However, the name is given as Colosus in the Life of St Columba by Adamnán, the seventh century abbot of Iona.
 As /s/ between vowels had been lost in Celtic before Adamnán's time, Watson suggests that Colosus may represent a pre-Celtic name.
 Richard Coates has proposed that the name may be related to Greek kolossós and may have referred to a humanoid standing stone located on the island, like those still seen on North Uist and Lewis.
 As Kolossós is not originally a Greek word, Coates suggests that the name could have been given to Coll at a time when the kolossói of Mediterranean culture were well-known, or named "by speakers of a language in which the ancestor of the word was the native term."
 In Icelandic, the word kollur (Old Norse: kollr, Norwegian: koll or kolle) means "a rounded protrusion, such as a rounded mountaintop, or a tussock".